RIMC Trading Strategy

 Unmitigated Ranges Chart 1 Unmitigated Ranges Chart 2

-The charts below showcase a framework that traders use within NJAT to trade aggressive initiation deliveries.
-The principle is that price cannot sustain vertical delivery for long periods of time.
+The following charts illustrate a framework NJAT traders employ to navigate aggressive initiation deliveries.
+The core principle is that price cannot sustain vertical movement indefinitely.

 Sideways Delivery During Initiation Phase Chart 1

-Price has to slow down and add more fuel (volume/orders) to the move before the next initiation - think of it like a shelf that holds price while volume is added into the market.
-While price moves sideways, BFI's stack orders by liquidating internal structure and early buyers/sellers.
-Within this contained delivery, we want to play the 75/25 edges as illustrated below.
+Price must decelerate and accumulate more fuel (volume/orders) before the next initiation - envision it as a shelf supporting price while volume enters the market.
+During sideways movement, BFIs stack orders by liquidating internal structure and early traders.
+Within this contained delivery, we aim to exploit the 75/25 edges as shown below.

 Sideways Delivery During Initiation Phase Chart 2 Sideways Delivery During Initiation Phase Chart 3 Sideways Delivery During Initiation Phase Chart 4

-The chart below shows the power of ranges that break structure.
-Have you previously struggled to identify which range to observe?
-Have you previously asked yourself "Which OB will price react from?".
-The answer is to observe the reactions at these areas, but you can pick higher probable locations based on what the range creates.
-As you can see in the below picture, there are several ranges lower down in the A-B, but the one highlighted is the range that broke structure.
-This means there is significant volume entered into the market within this range as it broke a high that had previously broken a low.
-Observe these locations yourself and see how much weight they hold, but remember, it is a game of probabilities - not every range before a BOS is the range that price will react from.
+The chart below demonstrates the significance of ranges that break structure.
+Have you struggled to determine which range to focus on?
+Have you wondered, "Which OB will trigger a price reaction?".
+The key is to observe reactions at these areas, but you can identify higher probability locations based on the range's impact.
+As illustrated, there are several ranges lower in the A-B, but the highlighted one is the range that broke structure.
+This indicates substantial volume entered the market within this range as it surpassed a high that had previously broken a low.
+Study these locations yourself to gauge their importance, but remember, it's a game of probabilities - not every range preceding a BOS is guaranteed to elicit a price reaction.

 Which OB will price react from Chart

-Illustrated below is the concept of Strong Highs and Lows vs Weak Highs and Lows.
-Strong H/L is structure that is created with a fast change in direction, indicating a large volume of orders were entered at that location for price to turn that aggressively.
-When price returns to these areas, we will likely see a good reaction out of the H/L. These are good places to identify as POI's at edges.
+Below, we explore the concept of Strong Highs and Lows versus Weak Highs and Lows.
+A Strong H/L is structure created by a rapid directional change, suggesting a large volume of orders entered at that point, causing an aggressive turn.
+When price revisits these areas, we're likely to observe a significant reaction from the H/L. These are prime locations to identify as POIs at edges.

 Strong Highs and Lows Chart

-The chart below illustrates the importance of the Law of Effort.
-When price is moving with intention, it will be visible through speed and aggression.
-Price creates an A-B during this phase, and when price starts to pull back, it is important to note the momentum at which it is doing so.
-Is price pulling back slower than the initiation?
-Is price showing a lack of momentum compared to the initiation?
-If this is the case, then it is higher probability that price will continue in the same direction as the initiation, once we have mitigated a key location.
+The chart below underscores the importance of the Law of Effort.
+When price moves with intention, it's evident through speed and aggression.
+Price establishes an A-B during this phase, and as it begins to retrace, it's crucial to note the retracement's momentum.
+Is the pullback slower than the initiation?
+Does price exhibit less momentum compared to the initiation?
+If so, there's a higher probability that price will resume in the same direction as the initiation once a key location has been mitigated.

 Momentum Rules Chart

-Sideways ranges can be complex for most traders to navigate.
-However, that is not true for NJAT Traders.
-Our traders have a framework they can apply to sideways ranges in order to determine the best locations to execute trades at.
-We ensure that we are Selling High and Buying Low - one of the fundamentals as a trader that most others forget.
-This allows us to "position" ourselves on the right side of probabilities, therefore capitalising more often than not.
-Sideways ranges are not just about focusing on the edges.
+Sideways ranges can perplex many traders, but not NJAT Traders.
+Our traders utilize a framework for navigating sideways ranges to pinpoint optimal trade execution points.
+We ensure we're Selling High and Buying Low - a fundamental principle often overlooked by others.
+This approach allows us to position ourselves on the right side of probabilities, leading to more frequent success.
+Remember, sideways ranges aren't solely about focusing on the edges.

 Location Chart